Georg Wetzell: World War I

-At the end of September 1918 Wetzell was appointed Chief of Staff of the 5th Army.
-After the end of the war Wetzell served temporarily as Chief of Staff of the XVIII Army Corps and was taken over into the Reichswehr.
-In 1920 he was promoted to Colonel (Oberst).
+Post-war career

-In 1921 he was appointed inspector of the intelligence troops (In 7) in the Ministry of the Reichswehr and he was promoted to Generalmajor on 1 December 1923.
-On 1 February 1926 he was appointed Chief of the Troop Office and promoted to Generalleutnant on 1 February 1927.
-In April 1927 he was relieved of his post and transferred to the staff of Gruppenkommando I in Berlin.
-On 31 October 1927 he was retired with the rank of General of the Infantry.
-After his retirement he founded the military magazine Deutsche Wehr.
+After the end of the war, Wetzell served temporarily as the chief of staff of the XVIII Army Corps and was accepted into the peacetime Reichswehr of the Weimar Republic.
+In 1920, he was promoted to Oberst.
+In 1921, he was appointed inspector of the intelligence troops (In 7) in the Ministry of the Reichswehr and he was promoted to Generalmajor on 1 December 1923.
+On 1 February 1926, he was appointed Chief of the Troop Office and promoted to Generalleutnant on 1 February 1927.
+In April 1927, he was relieved of his post and transferred to the staff of Gruppenkommando I in Berlin.
+On 31 October 1927, he was retired with the brevet rank of General of the Infantry.

-Starting in 1930 Wetzell worked for four years as a general advisor on military matters to the Chinese government in Nanking (see Sino-German cooperation (1926–1941)).
-He then worked as editor-in-chief of the newspaper Militär-Wochenblatt from 1 October 1934 until December 1942 when the paper was discontinued.
-He also worked as the author and editor of many military and political essays.
+After his retirement, Wetzell founded the military magazine Deutsche Wehr (German Defense).
+Starting in 1930, he worked for four years as a general advisor on military matters to the Chinese government in Nanking.
+He was later dismissed and replaced by Hans von Seeckt.
+He then worked as editor-in-chief of the weekly military journal Militär-Wochenblatt from 1 October 1934 until December 1942 when it was discontinued.
+He also was the author and editor of many military essays.
+Wetzell died in Augsburg in January 1947.